MstrZhang/system-design/concepts.md

   - on cache hit, cache returns the result
   - on cache miss
     - client calls the database
-    - database resturns the result
+    - database returns the result
     - result gets added to the cache (e.g. LIFO)
     - result is returned